-Ex-solider to remain jailed in probe of paramilitary group
+Ex-Marine to remain jailed in probe of paramilitary group

 After separating from the Marines in 2018 and moving to Idaho in September, Duncan discussed the shooting of protesters with a group member who had been lurking around Black Lives Matter rallies in Boise, the indictment says.
 Less than a month later, FBI agents notified two BLM movement co-founders that their names were on a list kept by a different paramilitary group member.

-A federal magistrate judge refused Thursday to release Duncan from custody after hearing a prosecutor describe the former soldier as a potentially violent man whose parents didn’t know about his white supremacist and anti-Semitic ideology.
+A federal magistrate judge refused Thursday to release Duncan from custody after hearing a prosecutor describe the former Marine as a potentially violent man whose parents didn’t know about his white supremacist and anti-Semitic ideology.

 “You effectively hid this side of your life,” Judge James Gates concluded.